Post job

 Business office associates are responsible for providing clerical and administrative support to the office staff for efficient and smooth operations of the office operations.
 They typically perform a number of tasks that include managing and entering data to spreadsheets and databases, organizing and maintaining files and documents, and assisting with bookkeeping activities.
 Additionally, they are responsible for managing work projects and overall office management, collaborating with other departments, and maintaining financial documents and customer information.
 Business office associates are also expected to oversee human resource activities such as handling of employment forms and administering health insurance.

-Not everything about these jobs is different.
+Business office associate positions earn lower pay than office specialist roles.
+They earn a $3,848 lower salary than office specialists per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Office specialists and business office associates both include similar skills like "customer service," "data entry," and "patients" on their resumes.
+Office specialists and business office associates both require similar skills like "customer service," "data entry," and "patients" to carry out their responsibilities.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, office specialist responsibilities are more likely to require skills like "phone calls," "word processing," "office support," and "financial reports."
-Meanwhile, a business office associate might be skilled in areas such as "vehicle sales," "payable functions," "cash management," and "proper paperwork."
+Meanwhile, a business office associate has duties that require skills in areas such as "vehicle sales," "payable functions," "cash management," and "proper paperwork."
 These differences highlight just how different the day-to-day in each role looks.

-In general, business office associates study at similar levels of education than office specialists.
+In general, business office associates achieve similar levels of education than office specialists.
 They're 0.2% less likely to obtain a Master's Degree while being 0.1% more likely to earn a Doctoral Degree.

 An office worker is responsible for performing administrative and clerical duties to support the daily operations of the business.
 Office workers assist in receiving calls to respond to the clients' inquiries and concerns, as well as welcoming visitors, verifying their appointments, and leading them to the appropriate personnel and department for their business needs.
 They also do data processing, sorting mail, and filing documents for easy retrieval and reference, especially during meetings and company activities.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from office specialists resumes, they are more likely to have skills like "patients," "phone calls," "office support," and "financial reports."
-But a office worker might have skills like "computer programs," "credit card," "computer software," and "windows."
+The required skills of the two careers differ considerably.
+For example, office specialists are more likely to have skills like "patients," "phone calls," "office support," and "financial reports."
+But a office worker is more likely to have skills like "computer programs," "credit card," "computer software," and "windows."

-Office workers are known to earn similar educational levels when compared to office specialists.
-Additionally, they're 1.0% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.
+Office workers earn the highest salary when working in the education industry, where they receive an average salary of $40,267.
+Comparatively, office specialists have the highest earning potential in the finance industry, with an average salary of $37,752.office workers typically earn similar educational levels compared to office specialists.
+Specifically, they're 1.0% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.

 Office clerks are administrative employees who handle clerical activities for the organization.
 They are in charge of managing company records, organizing and storing documents, filing and sorting hard copies of documents, and liaising with other departments or external partners.
 They are also in charge of handling and scheduling meetings and appointments, managing the reservation of office meeting rooms, and manning telephone lines.
 Office clerks may also be in charge of ordering office supplies, preparing purchase requisitions for office needs, sending out and receiving official company documents, and other correspondences.